ns8inc/protect-sdk-php/public/en/platform/protect-sdk-php/http-documentation.md

-The HTTP Client is structured to permit calls only to NS8's Client (Middleware) API (`https://protect-client.ns8.com`) and should not be utilized when attempting to reach out outside of the Client API for tasks such as OAUTH integration where the Back-End Protect API must be utlized (`https://protect.ns8.com`).
+The HTTP Client is structured to permit calls only to NS8's Client (Middleware) API (`https://protect-client.ns8.com`) and should not be utilized when attempting to reach out outside of the Client API for tasks such as OAUTH integration where the Back-End Protect API must be utilized (`https://protect.ns8.com`).
 The Back-End Protect API URL should have very limited interaction outside of standard OAUTH integration can be retrieved from the Config Client with a call such as the following to be used with a seperate